He Tried Everything to Quit Porn—But Failed

 Finding Freedom: A More Joyful Life of Fulfillment In Christ

-The only way the addicted person can see their addiction as pale and let go of it is by grabbing onto a more joyful life of fulfillment.
-That life has to be a fulfilling life.
-In The Weight of Glory, C.S Lewis writes, "We are half-hearted creatures, fooling about with drink and sex and ambition when infinite joy is offered us, like an ignorant child who wants to go on making mud pies in a slum because he cannot imagine what is meant by the offer of a holiday at the sea.
-We are far too easily pleased."
-Lewis is describing that Jesus didn't just come to save us from the ultimate consequences of sin, but he came that we may "have life and have it abundantly" through our union and communion with him (John 10:10).
-Outside of spiritual disciplines, God's creation provides so many avenues for one to find deep pleasurable connection with Him (John 17:3).
-As addicts embark on their healing journey, they often find a more joyful and fulfilling life in their recovery journey, making it easier to endure the challenges.
-Thus a joyful life motivates them in everyday life to suffer against the addiction.
-So what are some of your God given passions or dreams?
+Lewis is describes that Jesus didn't just come to save us from the ultimate consequences of sin, but he came that we may "have life and have it abundantly" through our union and communion with Him (John 10:10).
+Outside of spiritual disciplines, God's creation offers many avenues to find deep pleasurable connection with Him.
+As addicts embark on their healing journey, they often find a more joyful and fulfilling life as they enter into the recovery process, making it easier to endure the challenges of recovery.
+Thus a joyful life motivates them in everyday life to suffer against the sex addiction.
+So, what are some of your God-given passions or dreams?
 How has God gifted you and where do you find deep connection with God through creation?
 Where are the God given deep friendships in your life that are refreshing?
-The answers to these questions could be the key to lasting freedom from pornography addiction leading to deep relationships.
-A more joyful life in Christ loosen the grips of addiction overtime causing one to forms deep relationships.
+The answers to these questions could be the key to lasting freedom from pornography addiction leading to deep relationships and spiritual restoration.
+A more joyful life in Christ loosens the grip of porn addiction over time and forms deep relationships.
 A recovery journey that gets past this difficult time must deal with the pleasure of pornography in order to accomplish personal growth, healthy connection, and move past emotional distress.

 ——————